jamesaduncan/osom.guide/src/executive.md

 ### Hold services accountable

 The Executive is responsible for holding Service Managers accountable for the services they operate.
-This includes performance, conformance to guidance, methodology, doctrine, and any other consideration the executive wishes.
+This includes performance, conformance to guidance, methodology, decision making, and any other consideration the executive wishes.

 It should be noted that the Executive does not have the authority to dictate any of these elements to the service, via the Service Manager, but it does have the authority to appoint and replace the Service Manager if it sees fit.